EarthObservationSimulator/orbitpy/docs/validation.rst

 Visual inspection of the test case results shows excellent agreement between OrbitPy and STK coverage.
 In this section, the most divergent results (highest percent difference) across each metric will be analyzed.
-(The results from the *ProjectedSphericalPointInPolygon* method are considered in case of coverage with rectangular sensors.)
+(The results from the *ProjectedPIP* method are considered in case of coverage with rectangular sensors.)

 For metric 1 (total number of grid points accessed), test case 10 showed the highest percent difference at 8.28 percent.
 Test case 10 propagated a sun-synchronous orbit over a continental US grid, with a nadir-pointing rectangular sensor.
 The STK and OrbitPy results are shown below.